High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Numerical Experiments

 The above results, making use of randomly generated interfacial geometry, suggest the following guidelines for automatically choosing the type of one-dimensional quadrature in \cref{algo:main,algo:integrand}: \begin{enumerate}[label=(\roman*),leftmargin=3em] \item If it can be proven (using masking operations) that the polynomial(s) involved are the graph of a (potentially multi-valued) height function devoid of branching points/vertical tangents, then use Gauss-Legendre quadrature in the base integral; \item Otherwise, and if high precision is required, consider applying tanh-sinh quadrature; \item However, if only modest accuracy is required or a relatively small quadrature order $q$ is to be used, then apply Gauss-Legendre quadrature. \end{enumerate} Situations (i) and (iii) are applicable to the examples in class $\mathcal A$ as well as, for example, the vast majority of scenarios arising in cut-cell finite element methods of fluid-interface dynamics, see, e.g., \cite{InterfacialGauge,ImplicitMeshPartTwo}.

-The results also show that the quadrature algorithm is effective at handling complex interfacial topology, such as multi-component domains and varying degrees of curvature, without having to resort to heuristic subdivison methods.
+The results also show that the quadrature algorithm is effective at handling complex interfacial topology, such as multi-component domains and varying degrees of curvature, without having to resort to heuristic subdivision methods.
 Through a suitable combination of one-dimensional quadrature types, approximately exponential convergence is obtained, i.e., doubling $q$ approximately doubles the number of correct digits.
 The rate of convergence is related to the degree of curvature, and in the majority of cases, reasonably fast slopes are attained.
 Slower rates of convergence can be obtained in 3D, e.g., the results of \cref{fig:random3d}(right) exhibit a wider spread of convergence rates above the median slope; these are associated with a high degree of localised interface curvature, as discussed further in later results.
-In these more rare scenarios, a small amount of subdivision (i.e., localised $h$-refinement) would likely be effective in restoring rapid convergence for large $q$---this kind of refinement opens up the possibility of using different height directions on different parts of the interfacial geometry.
+In these more rare scenarios, a small amount of constraint cell subdivision (i.e., localised $h$-refinement) can be effective in restoring rapid convergence; see, e.g., the supplementary material which contains a numerical study demonstrating this.
+Constraint cell refinement opens up the possibility of using different height directions on different parts of the interfacial geometry.
 However, we recall that an overarching design principle of these quadrature schemes was to avoid a reliance on such methods.